 These are but a few of the mind-boggling submissions I received—it raises the question, “What is wrong with people?”
 So, I consulted with an actual psychologist on the matter.

-Tyler Zielinski, creative director at Lawrence Park in Hudson, New York, and a graduate of Lesley University’s Holistic Psychology program, sums it up well: “People who take garnishes without consent—these garnish stealers, as we know them as—clearly have not learned boundaries, which likely indicates a lack of emotional intelligence.”
+Tyler Zielinski, bar consultant and former creative director at Lawrence Park in Hudson, N.Y., and a graduate of Lesley University’s Holistic Psychology program, sums it up well: “People who take garnishes without consent—these garnish stealers, as we know them as—clearly have not learned boundaries, which likely indicates a lack of emotional intelligence.”